Distance Education/Online Learning Center

 ONLINE LEARNING ORIENTATIONS

 Students new to online learning or the college’s course management system are encouraged to participate in an orientation.
-Campus orientations are provided each semester, and a video version is available as well.
-See the Online Learning area of the college website for details about orientations, online learning support, and additional resources.
+Orientations are provided at the start of each semester, and a online video version is available at http://www.swccd.edu/index.aspx?page=1093#home-button.
+See the Online Learning area at the college website for details about orientations, online learning support, and additional resources.

 Need help?
 Contact the Online Learning Center: